mg98/arbitrary-data-on-blockchains/README.md

-# An Analysis of Arbitrary Content on the Ethereum Blockchain
+# Analyzer of Arbitrary Content on Bitcoin and Ethereum

-This project originated as a study project at *Humboldt-University of Berlin*.
-The goal was to analyze the amount of arbitrary content (such as images or audio) that has been persisted on the Ethereum blockchain.
-[Read the paper!](./paper.pdf)
+## Background

+_-- placeholder --_

 ## Requirements